-According to StatCounter, Chrome single-handedly owns a whooping 68% (69.66% of the desktop web browser) of the entire web browser market share by September 2020.
-Mozilla Firefox lags way behind in this context, with just a slight over 8 percent - 8.17% - of the desktop web browser market share by September 2020.
+According to StatCounter, Chrome single-handedly owns a whopping 68% (69.66% of the desktop web browser) of the entire web browser market share by September 2020.
+Mozilla Firefox lags way behind in this context, with just slightly over 8 percent - 8.17% - of the desktop web browser market share by September 2020.
 Safari even has a slightly better desktop web browser market share of 8.74%.

 5. Customization and Features